fwup-home/fwup/README.md

-  -i <input.fw> Specify the input firmware update file (Use - for stdin) -l, --list   List the available tasks in a firmware update -m, --metadata   Print metadata in the firmware update -n   Report numeric progress
+  -i <input.fw> Specify the input firmware update file (Use - for stdin) -l, --list   List the available tasks in a firmware update -m, --metadata   Print metadata in the firmware update --metadata-key <key> Only output the specified key's value when printing metadata -n   Report numeric progress
   -o <output.fw> Specify the output file when creating an update (Use - for stdout) -p, --public-key-file <keyfile> A public key file for verifying firmware updates